maximstewart/WebFM/README.md

 2. Use php -S 0.0.0.0:yourDesiredPort
 3. Use ufw or gufw to open the port on your computer to the network.
 4. Place files or start uploading some to the folders.
-5. Single clic icons and thumbnails to open files.
+5. Single click icons and thumbnails to open files.
 6. Double click the text name to change the file's or folder's name and press enter to set it.
 7. Right-click to get context menu options.